Which Bible Version Is Best?

 Copyright

 and families to support like everyone else.
-The only way a Bible publisher can
+Their salaries are paid from sales

 protection, unscrupulous publishers could copy and sell a Bible version without

-paying any of the proceeds to the men and women who did the work.
+paying any royalties to the men and women who did all the work to produce it.

 Bible Versions